RoboticExplorationLab/Algames.jl/README.md

 This package also features:
-  * Several autonomous driving environments (ramp merging, intersection crossing, etc.).
+  * Several autonomous driving environments (ramp merging, intersection crossing, etc.)
-	* A Model Predictive Control (MPC) implementation of ALGAMES.
+	* A Model Predictive Control (MPC) implementation of ALGAMES
-  * Plotting and visualization tools.
+	* Plotting and visualization tools

 All methods utilize Julia's extensive autodifferentiation capabilities via [ForwardDiff.jl](http://www.juliadiff.org/ForwardDiff.jl/) so that the user does not need to specify derivatives of dynamics, cost, or constraint functions.